pyralog/pyralog/blog/5-rust-infrastructure.md

 ## Why Rust for Data Infrastructure?

-When we started building DLog, choosing Rust was controversial.
+When we started building Pyralog, choosing Rust was controversial.

 The conventional wisdom:
 - **Java/Scala**: Kafka, Flink, Spark (established ecosystems)